MingshanHe/MingshanHe.github.io/source/news/index.md

 ---

+**2022.09.01**: I have enrolled in Seoul National University.
+And I have had the first seminar with Biorobotics Laboratory.

 **2022.06.27**: I have visited SSR Group which is leaded by Prof. Ding in Tsinghua University as a visiting student.